- Project approved by OEB in Feb. 2017

 - Community engagement valued

 Union Gas has received Ontario Energy Board (OEB) approval to increase the capacity of our Panhandle natural gas transmission system which serves residential and business customers in Windsor-Essex, Chatham-Kent and surrounding areas, including the burgeoning greenhouse market in the Leamington/Kingsville area.
 Cleanup work will continue into 2018.

-This project, approved by the OEB on Feb.
-23, 2017, will begin construction in May 2017 and be in-service in November 2017.
+This project was approved by the OEB on Feb.
+23, 2017, and construction began May 23, with an expected in-service of November 2017.
 The work will bolster an already robust pipeline system that is bringing affordable and abundant natural gas into Ontario - gas which allows residents to save money on heating bills and helps businesses cut energy costs.

 Construction will occur over approximately 41 kilometres on a 36-inch diameter natural gas pipeline between the Union Gas Dawn Hub in the township of Dawn-Euphemia and the Dover Transmission Station on Town Line Road in the Municipality of Chatham-Kent.